-The threat posed by credential stuffing attacks to OTT streaming services became crystal clear recently.
+The threat posed by credential stuffing attacks on OTT streaming services became crystal clear recently.
 Within a few hours of a much-hyped launch of a popular streaming service, user accounts were hacked and offered for sale at a discount.
 This breach morphed into a PR challenge as thousands of subscribers turned to social media to vent their frustrations about locked account access and service accessibility issues.

 As this experience illustrates, credential stuffing attacks are an emerging challenge for OTT security teams.
-Streaming service subscriptions, driven by free trials, cord-cutting and exclusive content, have generated large collections of user information, making OTT services increasingly attractive targets for data theft.
+Streaming service subscriptions, driven by free trials, cord-cutting, and exclusive content, have generated large collections of user information, making OTT services increasingly attractive targets for data theft.
 Reselling access to breached accounts isn’t the only motive for hackers.
-They can also scrape valuable private details from breached user accounts such as addresses, phone and browsing history, and credit card data.
+They can also scrape valuable private details from breached user accounts, such as addresses, phone and browsing history, and credit card data.
 The hacker can then sell this information across the dark web or cause further damage through social engineering and phishing attacks.

-Cybercriminals can start a credential stuffing attack by obtaining stolen credentials through several means, including discovering misconfigured databases, phishing attacks, infecting users’ devices with malware, or simply buying hacked credentials on the dark web.
-Next, attackers route countless login requests through distributed proxy servers to obscure the attack’s origin and to amplify the requests.
+Cybercriminals can start a credential stuffing attack by obtaining stolen credentials through several means, including discovering misconfigured databases, phishing attacks, infecting users’ devices with malware, or buying hacked credentials on the dark web.
+Next, attackers route countless login requests through distributed proxy servers to obscure the attack’s origin and amplify the requests.
 Criminals can purchase access to proxy services, at affordable hourly rates, from bot herders on dark web forums.
 Lastly, attackers create scripts to automate authentication requests using the list of breached credentials, usually preying on reused or simplistic passwords, to gain access to services.
 Attackers may also purchase toolkits on the dark web, such as CAPTCHA solvers, browser emulators, or fingerprint spoofing scripts, to help counteract existing defenses.

 As bots have grown more sophisticated, simple mitigation strategies that may have worked in the past, like blocking the bot’s request, the IP address, or the user-agent (UA), are no longer sufficient.
 Attackers today are most likely using one of the cheap and plentiful rotating IP proxy services instead of attacking from static IPs, which helps them circumvent rate limiting and simple access control list (ACL) protection.
 Moreover, blocking isn't advisable because it serves as a useful feedback mechanism for bot operators, telling them to evolve their automation to defeat the detection method.